By: Mohammad Shafique

 Once Nakamura had said that “a doctor treats patients one by one, but this technique would help a whole village at once”, so, I love seeing a village that’s been brought back to life.”
 (Japan Today, 2019).

-In 2008 one of his Japanese colleagues, Kazuya Ito, who was an agricultural specialist, working on the construction and irrigation canal projects in Kuz Kunar district of Afghanistan was abducted by unknown people and later got killed.
+In 2008 one of his Japanese colleagues, Kazuya Ito, who was an agricultural specialist, working on the construction and irrigation canal projects in the Kuz Kunar district of Afghanistan was abducted by unknown people and later got killed.

 He had decided to continue his work and complete the canal project by himself which later changes the area into lush forests and productive wheat farmland.

-Kaka Murad, as a game-changer, worked for the Afghan nation above from his social ideological and faith differences.
+Kaka Murad, as a game-changer, worked for the Afghan nation above his social ideological and faith differences.

 He never thought of his religious identity and constructed two hospitals and two mosques for Muslim people in Afghanistan.

-Because of his loyalty, love with the Afghan nation and acknowledgment of his humanitarian work in Afghanistan in October 2019 Afghan president doctor Ashraf Ghani granted him honorary Afghan citizenship and he is and will remain in our thoughts and memories forever.
+Because of his loyalty, love for the Afghan nation and acknowledgment of his humanitarian work in Afghanistan in October 2019 Afghan president doctor Ashraf Ghani granted him honorary Afghan citizenship and he is and will remain in our thoughts and memories forever.